 The Company operates as a self-managed and self-administered real estate investment trust, or REIT.
 The Company invests in a diverse multi-tenant portfolio of real estate assets office, industrial, retail and model homes leased back to the developer located primarily in the western United States.
-As of December 31, 2017, including properties held for sale, the Company owned or had an equity interest in:
+As of December 31, 2018, including properties held for sale, the Company owned or had an equity interest in:

-- Fifteen office properties ("Office Properties") which total approximately 1,166,660 rentable square feet, - Two industrial properties ("Industrial Properties") which total approximately 296,730 rentable square feet, - Five retail shopping centers ("Retail Properties") which total approximately 228,260 rentable square feet and, - One hundred thirty-two model homes owned by four affiliated limited partnerships and one limited liability company ("Model Home Properties").
+- Fourteen office properties ("Office Properties") which total approximately 1,150,623 rentable square feet, - One industrial property ("Industrial Property") which is approximately 150,030 rentable square feet, - Four retail shopping centers ("Retail Properties") which total approximately 131,010 rentable square feet and, - One hundred forty-four model homes owned by four affiliated limited partnerships and one limited liability company ("Model Home Properties").